U.S. prosecutors link Chinese officials to U.N. bribe case

-NEW YORK A U.S. prosecutor said on Monday that Chinese officials were involved in developing a United Nations-focused news outlet that was used to funnel bribes from a Macau billionaire to a former U.N.
+NEW YORK, June 27 A U.S. prosecutor said on Monday that Chinese officials were involved in developing a United Nations-focused news outlet that was used to funnel bribes from a Macau billionaire to a former U.N.
 General Assembly president who died last week.

 He said Chinese officials were also involved in developing South-South News, which publishes articles related to the U.N. and development issues.
 Prosecutors said Ng funded the news outlet and used it as a conduit in the bribery scheme.